val314159/christophergs.github.io/_posts/2016-01-24-metawear-guide-pt2.md

 }
 {% endhighlight %}

+Be sure to recompile after adding these dependencies to your gradle files - otherwise you will not be able to complete the next step.

 We now need to associate the source code with the AAR package (an 'aar' bundle is the binary distribution of an Android Library Project).
 To do this we switch the project view to display the project structure:

 ![Blank_Activity]({{site.baseurl}}/assets/images/metawear/metawear_ss_5.jpg)